vulcand/vulcand/documentation/source/proxy.rst

 **Response fallback**

-Response fallback will tell CB to reply with a predefined response instead of forwarding the request to the upstream
+Response fallback will tell CB to reply with a predefined response instead of forwarding the request to the backend

 .. code-block:: javascript